sysprog21/jitboy/README.md

 needed to complete the operation.

 The processor also has a prefetch queue with the length of 1 byte.

+## Interrupts

+The Game Boy provides a total of five different interrupts:
+* `VBLANK`
+  - The `VBLANK` interrupt is displayed after each image displayed and marks the beginning of the VBLANK phase in which the video memory can be freely accessed for 4560 clock cycles.
+* `STAT`
+  - The `STAT` register (memory address `0xFF41`) changes between three states with each displayed image line and to a fourth during the `VBLANK` phase.
+The `STAT` interrupt can be triggered when these states change.
+Which state transitions are affected can be selected.
+* `Timer`
+  - The timer interrupt is triggered when the timer register (`0xFF05`) overflows.
+    The rate at which the timer register is incremented can be selected so that the timer interrupt occurs at a selectable rate of 16Hz, 64Hz, 256Hz or 1kHz.
+* Serial
+  - The serial transfer interrupt is triggered when a serial transfer is completed.
+* Joypad
+  - Every time one of the eight buttons is pressed, the joypad interrupt is triggered.

+If an interrupt occurs, it becomes pending and a bit is set in the interrupt flag register (`0xFF0F`).
+The interrupt enable register (`0xFFFF`) can be used to select which interrupts are active.
+The interrupt master enable flag can also all turn off interrupts.
+It can be manipulated with the instructions `DI` (Disable Interrupts), `EI` (Enable Interrupts) or `RETI` (Return from Interrupt).

+If an interrupt is pending, the corresponding bit in the Interrupt Enable Register and the Interrupt Master Enable flag are set, a handler function with a fixed start address between `0x40` (`VBLANK`) and `0x60` (Joypad) is called and further interrupts are prevented during the treatment using the Interrupt Master Enable .

 ## Memory and Memory Mapped I/O Devices